Skip to main content

 An award-winning concept

 The Deutsche Gaswirtschaft, a German gas industry association, awarded this creative concept its prestigious Innovation Award in November 2020.
 The SOFC system took top honors in the Innovative Products category.
 As the jury noted, “This technology is ideally suited for developing a decentralized grid.”
-With a rating higher than 60 percent, the SOFC is indeed the front-runner when it comes to electrical efficiency.
-In fact, its overall efficiency climbs to over 85 percent when the generated heat is put to productive use.
+With a rating of around 60 percent, the SOFC is indeed the front-runner when it comes to electrical efficiency.
+In fact, its overall efficiency climbs up to 90 percent when the generated heat is put to productive use.
 A coal-fired power plant achieves just 40 percent and a gas-fired power plant 45 percent.
 Any number of individual units can be connected to create virtual power plants.

 Organized in a larger network, these plants can collectively respond to and meet fluctuating demand for electricity.
-This is why SOFC systems lend themselves to powering commercial buildings, industrial parks, data centers, clinics, universities, e-vehicle charging stations, and modern urban neighborhoods.
-A single SOFC system generates 10 kW of power, which is enough to provide more than 20 four-person households with all the electricity they need.
-It delivers around 87,000 kWh of electrical power a year.
-Bosch’s powerful fuel cells are the heart of this system.
+This is why SOFC systems lend themselves to powering commercial buildings, industry, data centers, clinics and modern urban neighborhoods.

 Close-up of a machine in the projected production line.
 It will apply a ceramic coating to fuel cells.